c0nap/dsci-capstone/docs/code_style.md

 - Never call `pytest .` from root directory, as this will ignore `pytest.ini` and search for ALL PyTest files.
 This is a problem because the tests in `/smoke` are heavy, network-bound, or costly.

+- Scripts are treated as modules to simplify imports between folders.

 # Manually Generating Documentation with Doxygen